Deep Sea Drilling Project

 The Deep Sea Drilling Project (DSDP) was an ocean drilling project operated from 1968 to 1983.
 The program was a success, as evidenced by the data and publications that have resulted from it.
 The data are now hosted by Texas A&M University, although the program was coordinated by the Scripps Institution of Oceanography at the University of California, San Diego.
 DSDP provided crucial data to support the seafloor spreading hypothesis and helped to prove the theory of plate tectonics.
 DSDP was the first of three international scientific ocean drilling programs that have operated over more than 40 years.
-It was followed by the Ocean Drilling Program (ODP) in 1985, the Integrated Ocean Drilling Program in 2004 and the present International Ocean Discovery Program in 2013.
+It was followed by the Ocean Drilling Program (ODP) in 1985, the Integrated Ocean Drilling Program in 2004 and the International Ocean Discovery Program in 2013.

 History

 The initial contract between the National Science Foundation (NSF) and the Regents of the University of California was signed on June 24, 1966.
 This contract initiated the first phase of the DSDP, which was based in Scripps Institution of Oceanography at the University of California, San Diego.
 Global Marine, Inc. conducted the drilling operations.
 The Levingston Shipbuilding Company laid the keel of the Glomar Challenger on October 18, 1967, in Orange, Texas.
 It sailed down the Sabine River to the Gulf of Mexico, and after a period of testing, DSDP accepted the ship on August 11, 1968.

 Through contracts with Joint Oceanographic Institutions (JOI), NSF supported the scientific advisory structure for the project and funded pre-drilling geophysical site surveys.
 Scientific planning was conducted under the auspices of the Joint Oceanographic Institutions for Deep Earth Sampling (JOIDES).
 The JOIDES advisory group consisted of 250 distinguished scientists from academic institutions, government agencies, and private industry from all over the world.
 Over the next 30 months, the second phase consisted of drilling and coring in the Atlantic, Pacific, and Indian Ocean as well as the Mediterranean and Red Sea.
 Technical and scientific reports followed during the period.
 The second phase of DSDP ended on August 11, 1972.

 The success of the Glomar Challenger was almost immediate.
 On one of the sites with a water depth of 1067 m, core samples revealed the existence of salt domes.
 Oil companies received samples after an agreement to publish their analysis.
 The potential of oil beneath deep ocean salt domes remains an important avenue for commercial development today.